avysogorets/Data-Science-Course-NYU-2020/README.md

 Lab3 folder is now available.
 No additional python libraries will be required today.
 See you in class!

 ### Lab 4 (10/7):
 Lab4 folder is now available.
 You should be able to run this notebook without any special libraries.
+Today we will [1]